MCAS

 9. Leftover and aged food – especially if left in the refrigerator and not frozen immediately

-10. Berries – strawberries, blueberries, raspberries
+10. Berries – strawberries, raspberries

 Conditions Associated with Mast Cell Activation Syndrome